adnzaki/ss-paging/docs/builtin-components/installation.md

 ```

 ## Global Usage

-For use without build tool, you can only use pagination components globally.
-Nevertheless, this method can also be used with build tool.
-This is how to define pagination components:
+If not using a build tool, pagination components can only be used globally.
+However, this method also works with a build tool.
+Here's how to define and register the components:

 ::: code-group
 ```javascript [Non-Build tool]
 const { SelectRow, Navigator, SearchBox } = SSComponents